ibinti/ko4js/tensorflow_regression/Readme.md

 # TensorFlow.js Kotlin Example

-## This is a Kotlin port of TensorFlow.js tutorials in
+## This is a Kotlin example of TensorFlow.js tutorials in

 <a href="https://codelabs.developers.google.com/codelabs/tfjs-training-regression" target="_blank">official tensorflow.js tutorial tfjs-training-regression</a>